 Marilyn Mazur was born in New York in 1955 but has lived in Denmark since she was six years old.
 As a child and teenager, she played classical piano and danced ballet.
-Although Marilyn received a formal education in music, she is largely autodidact on her instruments.
+Although Marilyn received a formal education in music, she is largely self-taught when it comes to playing instruments.

-She started her musical career as a dancer in 1971.
-As a composer/pianist she formed her first band Zirenes in 1973.
-And since 1975 she has performed as a percussionist, drummer and singer with various groups and became known in the Danish music scene as the colorful percussionist/composer of the group Six Winds with drummer Alex Riel as well as the leader of the all-women musical theater group Primi Band.
+Marilyn Mazur started her musical career as a dancer in 1971.
+As a composer/pianist, she formed her first band, Zirenes, in 1973.
+Since 1975, Marilyn has performed as a percussionist, drummer and singer with various groups, becoming known in the Danish music scene as the colourful percussionist/composer of the group Six Winds with drummer Alex Riel.
+She has also led the all-women musical theatre group, Primi Band.

-In the beginning of 1985 she participated in the recording of Palle Mikkelborg's 'Aura' with Miles Davis.
-Miles Davis was so intrigued with Marilyn's talent that he hired her for his band.
-She toured with Miles Davis for long periods as well as with the Gil Evans Orchestra.
+In early 1985, Marilyn participated in the recording of Palle Mikkelborg's Aura with Miles Davis.
+Davis was so intrigued by Marilyn's talent that he hired her for his band, with which she toured for long periods, as well as with the Gil Evans Orchestra.

 As a composer, Marilyn has a lifetime grant from the Danish National Art Foundation.
-She has also received prizes and grants from various other organizations.
+She has also received prizes and grants from various other organisations.

-This track is not available on any other release.
-Marilyn Mazur gave DALI special permission to use the track on this CD.
-The recording was made during a concert Marilyn gave with Future Song in Norway and it is actually an improvisation between Marilyn and fellow drummer Audan Kleive.
+Marilyn gave DALI special permission to use the track on this CD, so you won't find it anywhere else.
+The recording, made during a concert Marilyn gave with Future Song in Norway, is an improvisation between Marilyn and fellow drummer Audan Kleive.
 Sound engineer Sven Persson recorded it straight from the mixer used to feed the front-of-house amplification system.
-Although it is not the traditional method for a high-end recording this track captures the improvisation remarkably well.
+Although it's not the traditional method for a high-end recording, this track captures the improvisation remarkably well.

-We basically begged Marilyn for this track as it is unquestionably one of the best percussion tracks we have encountered.
+We basically begged Marilyn for this track, as it's unquestionably one of the best percussion tracks we've listened to.
 The track is a pleasure to listen to and test a speaker with.
-Played on the right system this track is like no other percussion or drum solo we have heard... ever.
+Played on the right system, this track is like no other percussion or drum solo we have heard... ever.